Observation of electroweak W$^+$W$^-$ pair production in association with two jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

-A list of all systematic uncertainties in the cross section measurement is presented in Table~\ref{tab:syst}.
+A list of all systematic uncertainties in the cross section measurement is presented in Table~\ref{tab:syst} and refers to the fiducial volume in which signal candidates are selected, as discussed in Section~\ref{sec:results}.
 The systematic component of the overall relative uncertainty in the signal cross section measurement is 13.1\%.
 The statistical uncertainty is evaluated by setting all sources of systematic uncertainty to their best-fit result and its value is 14.9\%.
 The combined relative uncertainty in the cross section measurement is 19.8\%.